MXCHIP-EMW/WICED-for-EMW/README.md

 # WICED for MXCHIP EMW wireless ARM modules

 [![Join the chat at https://gitter.im/MXCHIP-EMW/WICED-for-EMW](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/MXCHIP-EMW/WICED-for-EMW?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-*Support for EMW3162 and EMW3165*
+(Join us)[http://www.emw3165.com/] on a forum dedicated to the EMW3165.

-Download WICED_SDK_3.3.1.7z.zip from Broadcom.
+* Download WICED_SDK_3.3.1.7z.zip from Broadcom.
 It requires registration on their site **with what Broadcom calls a "corporate" e-mail address, so you can't use GMail, Outlook.com or other such e-mail addresses**.
-Place the file in this directory and run `./extract-and-patch-WICED` This will decompress and patch WICED.
+* Place the file in this directory and run `./extract-and-patch-WICED`.
+This will decompress and patch WICED.
-Enter the WICED-SDK-3.3.1 directory and run something like `./make EMW<module no>-LwIP-FreeRTOS-<app-dir>.<app-name> download run JTAG=<jtag-adapter>` to compile and flash.
+* Enter the WICED-SDK-3.3.1 directory and run something like `./make EMW<module no>-LwIP-FreeRTOS-<app-dir>.<app-name> download run JTAG=<jtag-adapter>` to compile and flash.

 Step by step:
 * Change into the SDK directory with `cd WICED-SDK-3.3.1`